VitaHEX-Games/HexFlow-Launcher/README.md

 **Repatch**
 Potential issue with repatch / repatch_4 plugins in the tai config.
 May cause the Vita to shutdown.
 Try disabling these if you encounter an issue.

-**PSP Categories lite**
-This PSP plugin is unsupported, if you're experiencing please try without the plugin.

 # Credits